Campaigns

 Step 4 (Wizard 2) — Compose the message

-Three paths, based on channel capability:
+Paths, based on channel capability:

-- Interactive (channels that support it) — reply buttons or list selection built inline.
+{{tokens}}for per-recipient personalisation. - Interactive (channels that support it) — reply buttons or list selection built inline.

 If the template isn't approved yet: you'll see "Template is not approved for use" and the campaign won't save.
 Wait for approval.